getindata/quickstart-ml-starter/README.md

 This is a set of [Cookiecutter](https://www.cookiecutter.io/) templates in the form of [Kedro starters](https://kedro.readthedocs.io/en/0.18.0/get_started/starters.html).
 These starters allow to easily create a new project that doesn't implement any nodes or pipelines yet, but contains necessary tooling and follows all GID ML Framework principles.

-GID ML Framework repository and documentation with detailed description of the way-of-work can be found [here - TO BE UPDATED](https://gitlab.com/getindata/aa-labs/coe/gid-ml-framework/-/tree/main)
+GID ML Framework repository and documentation with detailed description of the way-of-work can be found [here](https://github.com/getindata/gid-ml-framework)

 Initiating a project using one of the Kedro starters you will get out-of-the box:
 * appropriate project structure matching Kedro and Cookiecutter standard that features configuration files, code testing framework, layers data-engineering convention and more